Auction of American Paintings, Furniture & Decorative Arts on October 4, 2017

-Featuring Paintings by John Frederick Kensett, William Michael Harnett, Edmund Darch Lewis, George Inness, Edward Moran and Eric Sloane, Among Many Others
+Featuring Paintings by Edmund Darch Lewis, George Inness, Arthur Fitzwilliam Tait and Levi Wells Prentice, Among Many Others

-Including a Rare American Silver Cup from 1687 by Boston Silversmith John Coney and a Gorham Martelé Silver Loving Cup dated 1907
+Including a Silver Monteith by George W. Stewart of Kentucky, a Gorham Martelé Silver Loving Cup, and a Rare American Silver Cup from 1687 by Boston Silversmith John Coney

-NEW YORK, NY -- On Wednesday, October 4, 2017 at 10am, Doyle will hold an auction of American Paintings, Furniture & Decorative Arts.
-The sale showcases 18th and 19th century American furniture and decorative arts, including silver, ceramics, mirrors, folk art, quilts and samplers, in addition to Chinese Export porcelain and rugs.
-Special sections of the sale are devoted to fine 19th century paintings and Audubon, Currier & Ives and topographical prints.
+NEW YORK, NY -- On October 4, 2017, Doyle held an auction of American Paintings, Furniture & Decorative Arts.
+The sale showcased 18th and 19th century American furniture and decorative arts, including silver, ceramics, mirrors, folk art, quilts and samplers, in addition to Chinese Export porcelain and rugs.
+Special sections of the sale were devoted to fine 19th century paintings and Audubon, Currier & Ives and topographical prints.

 Furniture & Decorative Arts

 Highlighting the furniture and decorative arts was a handsome pair of circa 1775 Chippendale mahogany and parcel gilt mirrors from a New York City Private Collector.
 Surmounted by a scrolled pediment centering a phoenix, the mirrors sold for $10,000 against an estimate of $6,000-9,000.
 From the same collection was a set of six New York Federal mahogany lyre back side chairs that exceeded their estimate of $4,000-6,000, selling for $8,750.

 The selection of clocks included a Federal tall case attributed to John Scudder that fetched $7,500, surpassing its estimate of $4,000-6,000.
 The refined clock case featured elliptical inlays and a circular panel in the base typical of fine New Jersey clocks of the early 19th century.